-Casa de Amparo utilizes Attachment, Self-Regulation and Competency (ARC) and Motivational Interviewing evidence-based practices to provide recreational activities that encourage youth to engage in physical exercise in an effort to improve their overall health and well-being.
-Recreational activities are provided both on and off site and include, but are not limited to, dance, Pilates, yoga, swimming, hiking, bicycling, basketball, kickboxing, aerobics, roller-skating, and volleyball.
-Recreational activities are offered multiple times per week through Day Rehabilitation and during youth's leisure time.
-Youth may participate in offsite recreational activities at the YMCA, local gym, or through a community provider, as appropriate based on their individualized needs.
+Casa de Amparo utilizes Attachment, Self-Regulation and Competency (ARC) and Motivational Interviewing evidence-based practices to help residents look at their behaviors and routines in an effort to improve their overall health and well-being.
+Recreational activities are provided both on and off site and include, but are not limited to, dance, yoga, swimming, hiking, bicycling, basketball, kickboxing, aerobics, trampoline activities, roller-skating, and volleyball.
+Recreational activities are offered multiple times per week and during youth's leisure time.
+Casa de Amparo recently completed renovation of an on-site gym with support from EōS Fitness.
+Residents participate in the program's Workout Incentive Program, encouraging each youth to get outside and achieve personal improvements for incentive rewards.
+The program has been a huge success with program residents and another way the organization helps youth safely make progress in their treatment.